Barbara Dittrich: Political positions

-Dittrich endorsed Patrick Testin in the 2022 race for Wisconsin lieutenant governor.
+Dittrich endorsed Patrick Testin in the 2022 race for Lieutenant Governor of Wisconsin.

 Dittrich supports banning abortions, with exceptions for rape, incest and if the mother's life is in danger.

-Dittrich has been accused of holding anti-LGBTQ stances in 2023 by forwarding legislation to ban transgender student-athletes from participating in girls sports and for a bill that would require libraries to inform parents/guardians of anything checked out by people under the age of 16 in reaction to public complaints of libraries making LGBTQ-related material available to youth.
+Dittrich has been accused of holding anti-LGBTQ stances since 2023 after forwarding legislation to ban transgender student-athletes from participating in girls' sports and for a bill that would require libraries to inform parents/guardians of anything checked out by people under the age of 16 in reaction to public complaints of libraries making LGBTQ-related material available to youths.

 Personal life

-On March 7, 2022 Dittrich’s daughter Sophie pleaded guilty to felony possession with intent to deliver psilocin and a misdemeanour charge of carrying a concealed weapon.
+On March 7, 2022, Dittrich's daughter Sophie pleaded guilty to felony possession with intent to deliver psilocin and a misdemeanor charge of carrying a concealed weapon.
 These crimes occurred in Representative Dittrich's district while she was an elected official.
 Court records show that Sophie Dittrich resided at Barb Dittrich's home at the time of the crimes.

-On March 10th of 2024, Sophie Dittrich was again arrested for felony possession of a firearm.
+On March 10 of 2024, Sophie Dittrich was again arrested for felony possession of a firearm.
 She, while remanded to the Ellsworth Correctional Facility, again pleaded guilty to a felony.
-She remains at the correctional facility in Union Grove, WI for her crimes committed in Wisconsin.
+She remains at the correctional facility in Union Grove, Wisconsin for her crimes committed in Wisconsin.
 Sophie Dittrich pleaded guilty to gun charges and was sentenced to jail time with Huber work-release privileges.